waterloobae/cemclf/README.md

 @endsection
 ```
-In /routes/web.php, you can add routes as below.
+In /routes/web.php, you can add routes as below. $nav is optional.
+Without $nav, the page just won't display navigation bar.
 ```php
 Route::get('/', function () {
     // return view('welcome');